 - The space assignment implementation work order will then be closed once all work is completed.

 - Emergency projects for Indoor Environmental Quality issues, infrastructure systems failures or major maintenance projects may require an abbreviated and expedited decision- making process.
-Space assignments will still require a work order space assignment request in "Megamation", a designated source of funds, and discussions with CLT regarding temporary options to address the emergency.
+Space assignments will still require a work order space assignment request in "Megamation", a designated source of funds, and discussions with ELT regarding temporary options to address the emergency.
 Each emergency will be addressed to reduce the risk of adversely affecting the instructional mission of the college, ensure quality safety and healthy work and learning environments, address regulatory compliance requirements, and to reduce interruptions and shutdowns.

 - Due to the complex nature of major capital projects, space needs may require and follow an alternative decision making process.
 Major capital projects (value greater than $150,000) space needs will be a higher priority over day to day campus space assignment requests.
 As with emergency space assignments, a "Megamation" work request is required to be submitted for tracking purposes and to allow spaces for temporary swing space to be "blocked-out and reserved" through Institutional Research and Planning as needed to allow major project work to move forward.
-The capital projects space request will be reviewed by the Facilities Council and College Council before sending it to CLT.
+The capital projects space request will be reviewed by the Facilities Council and College Council before sending it to ELT.